Barile-Macchia resolutions: A Comparison

 \begin{corollary} Every monomial ideal $I$ is bridge-friendly and bridge-minimal with respect to any total ordering on $\G(I)$ if and only if $\dim R\leq 2$. \end{corollary}

 In the remainder of this subsection, we compare Barile-Macchia resolutions with Lyubeznik resolutions.
-These two resolutions are constructed in a similar way: Both are obtained from $\lcm$-homogeneous acyclic matchings with respect to a total ordering on $\G(I)$.
+These two resolutions are constructed in a similar way: Both are obtained from $\lcm$-homogeneous acyclic matchings using a total ordering on $\G(I)$.
 We recall Batzies and Welker's construction of Lyubeznik resolutions.